 - Postnuptial agreements are constructed during the marriage due to changes in circumstances such as adultery, drug abuse, hidden assets, etc. These are normally drafted because one of the spouses did not adhere to the prenuptial agreement or changed a component to their lifestyle.

-Plan for the Future with a Prenuptial Agreement Lawyer
+Plan for the Future with a Prenuptial Agreement Lawyer in FL

 No one wants to think about the worst case scenario, especially when it comes to the promises of marriage.
 Thoughtful preparation now, however, can provide you with both peace of mind and protection in the event of a divorce.

 Call our Delray Beach prenuptial agreement lawyers at (561) 600-5711 to schedule an initial consultation or go to our contact page.
 We have offices in Delray Beach and Wellington, FL.